-Many organizations fail to recognize that their service contracts contain embedded leases.
-Properly identifying them can be like a scavenger hunt.
+Many organizations fail to recognize that service contracts often contain embedded leases.
+However, properly identifying them can be like a scavenger hunt.
 Unfortunately, it’s not as simple as doing a ctrl+f search on all of your contracts for the words “lease” or “rent.”

 We’ll walk you through how to find embedded leases and what you need to do to properly address them.

 Which organizations are typically impacted?

 Companies in the banking, manufacturing, energy, oil and gas, healthcare, retail, restaurant and logistics/transportation industries will have a significant number of service contracts with embedded leases.
 Government entities are likely to have embedded leases as well.

 How the new guidelines impact embedded leases

 Under current lease accounting guidance, service contracts that contain embedded leases are treated the same as service contracts that don’t – they are amortized straight-line over the contract term.
 Under the new lease accounting rules, you have to bifurcate the contract into the lease and non-lease components and record those embedded leases to avoid material misstatements.

 What are the common misconceptions?

 The new rules around embedded leases are among the trickiest components of the new lease guidance.
 While the FASB included practical expedients that dictate that companies don’t need to re-evaluate expired or existing contracts, there is a very big caveat: Errors are not grandfathered.
 Essentially, you do not need to reevaluate contracts as long as there are no errors and the embedded leases are properly identified to begin with.
 The issue is how do you know there are no errors, without reviewing all your service contracts?

 So those practical expedients are based on the premise that companies don’t have errors in the first place.
 Since embedded leases have historically been given lax treatment, companies must do a comprehensive review of their service contracts to ensure they have a complete record of their embedded leases.
 The risks of failing to properly record them are too high.